-- Gold fillings are custom made in a laboratory and then cemented into place.
-While gold fillings are often the most expensive choice, many consider it the best filling material.
-Gold inlays are well-tolerated by gum tissues and may last more than 15 years.
+- Gold fillings are custom-made in a dental lab and then cemented into place.
+While gold fillings are often the most expensive choice, many consider them the best filling material.
+Gum tissues well tolerate gold inlays and may last more than 15 years.

-- Amalgam (silver) fillings are a more inexpensive choice and are tolerant to wear.
-However, a silver amalgam filling is dark colored, so they are more noticeable than porcelain or composite restorations and are not recommended for fillings in very visible areas such as front teeth.
+- Amalgam (silver) fillings are more inexpensive and tolerant to wear.
+However, a silver amalgam filling is dark and more noticeable than porcelain or composite restorations.
+We do not suggest them for fillings in very visible areas such as front teeth.

-- Composite resin fillings are custom made to the exact color of your natural teeth, creating a more natural appearance.
-While white fillings may be less noticeable than other materials, they usually only last between 3 and 10 years and may not be ideal for large fillings as they may chip or wear over time.
+- Composite resin fillings are custom-made to the exact color of your natural teeth, creating a more natural appearance.
+While white fillings may be less noticeable than other materials, they usually only last between 3 and 10 years and may not be ideal for large fillings as they chip or wear over time.
 They can also become stained from coffee, tea, or tobacco.

-- Porcelain fillings are called inlays or onlays and are custom created in a lab and then bonded to the tooth.
-They are tooth-colored fillings that resist staining and are about the same cost as gold fillings.
-A porcelain restoration generally covers most of the tooth, making the filling nearly undetectable.
+- Porcelain fillings are called inlays or onlays.
+Your dentist will design them to match the color of your natural teeth.
+Then, a dental lab will create them from molds of your teeth.
+Your dentist will bond them to your tooth for a secure fit.
+Porcelain will resist staining and cost the same as gold fillings.
+A porcelain restoration covers most of the tooth, making the filling nearly undetectable.

 The Dental Filling Procedure